Powerlearnproject/se-day1-assignment-linco89/README.md

 #Part 1: Introduction to Software Engineering

 Explain what software engineering is and discuss its importance in the technology industry.
+Software engineering is a branch of engineering that deals with designing, developing, testing and maintaining software applications.
+It applies engineering principles and programming languages towards the building of these softwares thereby providing solutions to man's problems.
+The world today is a global village powered by technology.
+These technology cut across various aspect of human lives such as education, commerce, healthcare, communication and what have you.
+Software engineering provides applicatons/softwares that power these areas thereby enabling the use of technology effectively.

 Identify and describe at least three key milestones in the evolution of software engineering.
+1.

 List and briefly explain the phases of the Software Development Life Cycle.